AdaCore/training_material/courses/fundamentals_of_ada/065_discriminated_records/02-variant_records.rst

     end if;
     Update (Pat);

-* But you cannot change the discriminant like a regular field
+* But you cannot change the discriminant like a regular component

   .. code:: Ada